Lorne Campbell (VC): Victoria Cross

 Campbell was a 40 years old temporary lieutenant colonel in the 7th Battalion, Argyll and Sutherland Highlanders (Princess Louise's), British Army, during the Second World War at Wadi Akarit in Tunisia.
 The citation in the London Gazette read:

 Personal life

-In December 1935 Campbell married Amy Muriel Jordan.
+In December 1935 Campbell married Amy Muriel Jordan Campbell, daughter of Alastair Campbell of Auchendarroch.
 The couple had two sons, Alastair Lorne Campbell of Airds (b.
 1937) and Patrick Gordon Campbell (b.
 1939).

 Following demobilisation, Campbell returned to the wine trade, became a liveryman of the Vintners' Company, and was made an Officer of the Order of the British Empire (OBE) in 1968.

 Campbell died at the Royal Victoria Hospital, Edinburgh on 25 May 1991, aged 88, and is buried in Warriston Cemetery in Edinburgh in the upper northern section.
 His medals are on display at the Argyll and Sutherland Highlanders Museum in Stirling Castle.